Analog Man presents KING OF TONE overdrive pedal

 The modes are:

 1) Normal Overdrive mode (OD mode): This is the standard King Of Tone sound, which Jim likes best- a little less drive available than a tube screamer.
 Factory DIP switch setting has this mode on the right (red) channel.
 This mode can get about 4 times louder than a tube screamer if desired.
+This mode engages SOFT CLIPPING like most overdrive pedals.

 2) CLEAN mode : This mode has less drive, can be used for clean boosts or clearer, louder sounds.
 It's like a clean boost with an overdrive knob.
 CLEAN MODE is even less compressed than the standard OD mode.
 The factory DIP switch setting uses this mode on the left (yellow) channel.
 This mode can get twice as loud as the OD mode.
 You can think of the clean mode as the OD mode with the overdrive removed, allowing louder, clearer tone.
 But the drive knob still functions and can add some drive to the sound, and volume as it's turned up.
+It's a cool sound with the drive knob cranked!
+This mode has NO CLIPPING, like most boost pedals.

 Either side can be set to any of the three modes, with the DIP switches.
 I recommend setting the right side for most distorted sounds and the left for cleaner, then when used together you get more of a volume boost.
 But if you want more distortion and compression, you can try it the other way around too.

 On the left is King of Tone pedal number 1, used by Brad Whitford on Aerosmith's late 2003 and 2004 tours of the USA.
 Click on the picture for more info.
 He was still using it when I saw his board in 2006.
 Other early users of this pedal were Mark Karan, Dave Malone from The Radiators, Steve Kimock, Andy Powell and Ben Granfelt of Wishbone Ash , and Al and Chuck from moe.
-Also Sid McGinnis has been using it on the David Letterman show, and likes running it in front of his wah sometimes for a really cool tone when they play some Clapton tunes.
+Also Sid McGinnis was using it on the David Letterman show, and likes running it in front of his wah sometimes for a really cool tone when they play Clapton tunes.
 I sent Sid several chips to try (he loves tweeking!) and he likes the TS-808's JRC4558D chip in his KoT with his 50s Strats and Teles into his tweed amps.
 On the right is part of Dave Malone's pedalboard from January 2004, with the King of Tone nestled between his old reliable TS9/808 and Analog Man Clone Chorus.
 The KoT works great along with a tube screamer for some extra drive and thickness.
 Click on it for some more pictures of him from the show.

 Luther Dickinson joined the Black Crowes for their 2008